antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 ### [x.x] APIs **SHOULD** try to be compatible with older versions, providing they remain clear and unambiguous

-For example, an API method is moved from `/ships` to `/fleet/ships` to be better organised, no other aspects of the method are changed.
+For example, an API endpoint moved from `/ships` to `/fleet/ships` to be better organised, no other aspects of the endpoint are changed.

 This represents a breaking change, as requests made to `/ships` will no longer return what they did previously.
 In this case a request made to the earlier `/ships` and newer `/fleet/ships` will be identical (other than the URL obviously).
 Backwards compatibility can therefore be preserved by using a `301 Moved Permanently` header to redirect requests made to the old method to the new.

-This remains clear and unambiguous by informing the user, 'this has moved to here', the user can then update their requests accordingly in their own time, which is nice.
+This remains clear and unambiguous by informing the user, "this has moved to here", the user can then update their requests in their own time.

 Sources: